This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Mild and moderate brain damage during birth usually comes with a prognosis that is hopeful.
-A child will have challenges, but also has the chance to live a long and meaningful life with good care and treatment.
-Many babies born with brain damage and cerebral palsy go on to live independently and many don’t even have any cognitive impairment.
+Mild and moderate brain damage during birth usually comes with a hopeful prognosis.
+A child will have challenges and can live a long and meaningful life with good care and treatment.
+Many babies born with brain damage and cerebral palsy go on to live independently, and many don’t even have any cognitive impairment.

 Nerve Damage Prognosis

-Nerve damage, especially to the brachial plexus, is fairly common in newborns.
-The good news is that the prognosis for the majority of babies with this kind of damage is positive.
-Most babies with damage to the nerves that control the arm will recover fully, some with treatment or therapy, others naturally with no intervention.
+Nerve damage, especially to the brachial plexus, is relatively common in newborns.
+The good news is that the prognosis for most babies with this kind of damage is favorable.
+Most babies with damaged nerves that control the arm will recover fully, some with treatment or therapy, others naturally with no intervention.

 For those with more severe damage, the prognosis may be that a child will live with Erb’s palsy indefinitely.
-This is the condition that results from damage to the brachial plexus nerves, which connect the spinal cord to the arm.
+Erb’s palsy results from damage to the brachial plexus nerves, which connect the spinal cord to the arm.
 The lasting symptoms a child with Erb’s palsy may experience include loss of sensation and paralysis in one or more parts of an arm.
 The symptoms may be mild, moderate, or severe.

 Skull Fracture Prognosis

 Infant skull fractures occur due to a variety of reasons.
 The most common of these is the use of instruments during delivery.
 Forceps and vacuum extractors applied to a baby’s head can damage the fragile skull and cause a fracture.
 Small, linear fractures usually come with a good prognosis.

 They typically heal and cause no lasting consequences.
 More severe skull fractures may be associated with hematomas or hemorrhages in the brain, which can cause brain damage or even death if not noticed and treated surgically.